MC ToolboxMC TOOLBOX

 Which command should I use, /setblock or /give?

 Use /setblock if you want to place the spawner at a specific coordinate right now.
 Use /give if you want to hand the spawner to a player as an item so they can place it themselves.
-The 1.21+ give command uses the new data component format.
+The modern Java give command uses the data component format.
 If you are on an older version, grab the Legacy one.

 What does Spawn Count actually control?